 There are hiking gears that can help make the trek bearable.

-To start with, you can carry the Ten Essentials with you.
+To start with, you can carry the Ten Essentials with you, including shoes for hiking.
 It’s a collection of gear and clothing items that you would need when you go hiking.
 It also has a navigation tool, sun protection, and other items that would help you survive the hike.

 A trekking pole is also a very helpful tool.
 It can help you manage your weight throughout the hike.